 From this day on you won’t have any problems when wondering how to order food in Italian you can just whip out our handy StudentsVille dictionary and if you feel like you can’t pronounce certain words you can always just show your waiter/waitress your screen and make it tres easy for you.

 So let’s go forth and discover all the Italian food words you’ll be using in the new Italian phrases you’re going to learn today ( discover how to be italian: it’s all right here).

 Thinking about it let’s start simple.
 How do you say Italian food in Italy?
 Italian’s are just gonna call it cibo (food), technically it’s Cibo Italiano.
 But if you want my advice, when you’re visiting any city, town, or village, just ask someone (I REALLY mean anyone that you have an interaction with.
-The guy making your coffee at the bar, the cashier at the supermarket, or even your favourite panino place) “Quale è il piatto più tipico?”
+The guy making your coffee at the bar, the cashier at the supermarket, or even your favorite panino place) “Quale è il piatto più tipico?”
 (What is the local dish?).
-Don’t worry they’ll guide you right everytime.
+Don’t worry they’ll guide you right every time.

 How do you ask for water in Italian?